 On some others, you have to slow down to really understand the message.

 Knowing when you can go faster and when you need to slow down is a major skill in reading quickly and effectively.

 Before You Disagree…

-… Or before you agree, or suspend judgement, you have to be able to say “I understand”.
+… Or before you agree, or suspend judgment, you have to be able to say “I understand”.

-Syntopical reading is the reading we do when reading many books on the same topic and compare what they talk about.
+Syntopical reading is the reading we do when reading many books on the same topic and comparing what they talk about.